By making a few changes, my children stopped being the little people who held my peace hostage.

 Likewise, it’s important to understand your kids’ needs so they can feel happy, secure, and able to take on the world.

-Once I explained to my son that his brother isn’t ready to listen right after we pick him up, we were able to come up with a plan that involved him inviting his brother into the conversation but stopping the flow if his brother put his hand up to signal he was talked out.
+Once I explained to my extroverted son that his introverted brother isn’t ready to listen right after we pick them up, we were able to come up with a plan that involved him inviting his brother into the conversation but stopping the flow if his brother put his hand up to signal he was talked out.
 This helped tame some of the backseat chaos, which ultimately made car rides less stressful for me.

 This touches on my next point…